Quantum-mutnauQ/Fast_Reader_GTK/README.md

 # Fast Reader

-Speed Reader is a versatile application designed to assist users in reading text swiftly and effectively.
+Fast Reader is a versatile application designed to assist users in reading text swiftly and effectively.
 Developed using the GTK library in C, this program offers a customizable interface to enhance the reading experience.

 ## Features